Whey Protein Price Comparison: Which Brand Wins?

 Optimum Nutrition (Gold Standard)

-ON is the most recognizable whey protein brand for good reason—consistent quality and great taste.
-But you pay for the name: typically $7-9 per 100g protein.
+ON is the most recognizable whey brand for a reason—consistent quality and reliable taste.
+But you're paying for the name: typically $7-9 per 100g protein.
 That's nearly 50% more than budget options with similar protein quality.

 Dymatize (ISO100 & Elite 100)

-Dymatize offers two distinct lines.
-ISO100 is premium isolate ($8-10/100g), while Elite 100 is a concentrate blend that offers excellent value ($5-6/100g).
-If you want Dymatize quality without the premium price tag, Elite 100 is the smart choice.
+Dymatize has two distinct lines.
+ISO100 is their premium isolate ($8-10/100g), while Elite 100 is a concentrate blend that offers solid value ($5-6/100g).
+If you want Dymatize quality without the premium price, Elite 100 is the better choice.

 MusclePharm (Combat)

 Combat Protein is a blended powder with multiple protein types.
 It's moderately priced at $6-7/100g.
-The blend formula sounds appealing on paper, but you're paying for marketing rather than superior results.
+The blend formula sounds good, but you're mostly paying for marketing rather than superior results.

 Muscle Feast

 A direct-to-consumer brand that consistently tops our value rankings.
-Their grass-fed whey isolate often hits $5-5.50/100g—unbeatable for isolate quality.
-Minimal marketing keeps prices low.
+Their grass-fed whey isolate often hits $5-5.50/100g—tough to beat for isolate quality.
+Minimal marketing keeps their prices down.

 MyProtein (Impact Whey)

-The UK giant's US operation offers excellent value, typically under $6/100g for their Impact Whey concentrate.
-Direct-to-consumer sales and no retail markup make this one of the best value options.
+The UK giant's US operation offers great value, typically under $6/100g for their Impact Whey concentrate.
+Selling directly to consumers means no retail markup, making this one of the best value options.

 When Premium Pricing Makes Sense

-Budget whey is great, but there are valid reasons to pay more:
+Budget whey works fine for most people, but there are legitimate reasons to pay more:

-• Flavor variety: Premium brands invest heavily in taste R&D
+- Flavor variety: Premium brands invest more in taste R&D

 Frequently Asked Questions